Chart Color Schemes

 Wheelers Hill hosts an older demographic, ranking in the top quartile nationwide

-At 48 years, Wheelers Hill's median age is significantly higher than Greater Melbourne's average of 37 years, and considerably older than Australia's median age of 38 years.
-The age profile shows that those aged 75-84 are particularly prominent, making up 12.0% of the population, while the 25-34 group is relatively smaller at 7.6%.
-This concentration of 75-84 year-olds is well above the national average of 6.1%.
-Between 2021 and the present day, the proportion of those aged 85 and over has grown from 5.7% to 7.3%, while the 15 to 24 cohort has increased from 11.5% to 12.8%.
-Conversely, the 65-74 age group has declined from 13.0% to 11.9%.
-Population forecasts for 2041 indicate substantial demographic changes in Wheelers Hill.
-The 85+ cohort is projected to grow by 65%, adding 1,029 residents to reach a total of 2,602.
-Senior residents aged 65 and over will drive 79% of population growth, highlighting the trend towards an aging demographic.
-Conversely, population declines are projected for both the 15-24 and 0-4 age cohorts.
+Wheelers Hill's median age is 48 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+The age profile shows that those aged 75-84 are particularly prominent, making up 12.0% of the population, compared to 6.1% nationally.
+Conversely, the 25-34 age group is smaller at 7.7%, compared to Greater Melbourne's average.
+Since 2021, the 85+ age group has grown from 5.7% to 7.2%, while the 15-24 cohort increased from 11.5% to 12.8%.
+However, the 65-74 cohort has declined from 13.0% to 11.9%.
+By 2041, population forecasts indicate that the 85+ age group will grow by 67%, adding 1,044 residents to reach a total of 2,596.
+Residents aged 65 and above will drive 80% of population growth, reflecting demographic aging trends.
+Conversely, populations in the 15-24 and 0-4 age groups are projected to decline.